ashwanthkumar/gocd-build-github-pull-requests/README.md

 password mypassword
 ```

-## Behavior
-- First run of the new pipeline will be off of 'master' branch.
-This creates base PR-Revision map.
-It also serves as sanity check for newly created pipeline.
-- From then on, any new change (new PR create / new commits to existing PR) will trigger the new pipeline.
-Only the top commit in the PR will show up in build cause.
-- PR details (id, author etc.) will be available as environement variable for tasks to consume.

-You can use [GoCD build status notifier](https://github.com/srinivasupadhya/gocd-build-status-notifier) to update status of Pull Requests with build status.

 ## To Dos
 - Clean up the code esp. the JSON SerDe part
 - Add proper tests around the plugin